-- (2) Includes (1) 9,406 common units previously held by Boston Properties, Inc. that were redeemed in connection with the surrender of shares of restricted common stock of Boston Properties, Inc. by an employee to Boston Properties, Inc. to satisfy such employee's tax withholding obligation in connection with the vesting of restricted common stock, (2) 823 restricted LTIP Units that were repurchased in connection with the resignation of a director and (3) 1,046 common units previously held by Boston Properties, Inc. that were redeemed in connection with the repurchase of restricted shares of common stock of Boston Properties, Inc. in connection with the termination of an employee's employment with the Company. - (3) Under the terms of the applicable restricted stock award agreements and LTIP unit vesting agreements, such shares and LTIP units were repurchased by us at a price of and \$0.01 per share and \$0.25 per unit, respectively, which was the amount originally paid by such employees and such director for such shares and units.
+- (1) Represents shares of restricted Common Stock that were repurchased in connection with the termination of a certain person's employment with the Company. - (2) Includes 9,406 shares of Common Stock surrendered by employees to the Company to satisfy such employees' tax withholding obligations in connection with the vesting of restricted Common Stock and 1,046 shares of restricted Common Stock that were repurchased in connection with the termination of a certain person's employment with the Company. - (3) Under the terms of the applicable restricted stock agreements, the shares of restricted Common Stock were repurchased by the Company at a price of \$0.01 per share, which was the amount originally paid by such employees for the shares.